A Murder of Crowes: Plot

-Raylan (Timothy Olyphant) testifies on a court for a lawsuit by Dewey Crowe (Damon Herriman), who could be released from prison as he was forced to break out of prison.
-Judge Reardon (Stephen Root) concedes the release and grants Dewey $300,000 in compensation, much to his shock.
+Raylan (Timothy Olyphant) testifies in court in a lawsuit filed by Dewey Crowe (Damon Herriman), who could be released from prison as he was forced to break out of prison.
+Judge Reardon (Stephen Root) agrees to release Dewey and awards him $300,000 in compensation, much to his shock.

-Boyd (Walton Goggins) meets with Ava (Joelle Carter) in prison, telling him that he hasn't had luck in finding an efficient lawyer for her case.
+Boyd (Walton Goggins) meets with Ava (Joelle Carter) in prison, telling her that he hasn't had luck in finding an appropriate, lawyer for her case.
 Later that night, Boyd, Jimmy (Jesse Luken) and Carl (Justin Welborn) meet with Detroit criminals, who attempt to scam them.
 They execute the criminals but Boyd is shot in the ear and the shipment is nowhere to be found.
 Boyd calls Duffy (Jere Burns) to tell him that they need to go to Detroit.

-In Florida, Dewey's cousin, Dylan "Dyllie" Crowe (Jason Gray-Stanford) and Elvis Machado (Amaury Nolasco) meet with corrupt Coast Guard officer Simon Lee (Ron Yuan) to pay for his help in contraband.
-However, when Dyllie is short on money, they kill Lee.
+In Florida, Dewey's cousin, Dylan "Dyllie" Crowe (Jason Gray-Stanford) and Elvis Machado (Amaury Nolasco) meet with corrupt Coast Guard officer Simon Lee (Ron Yuan) to pay for his help in moving contraband.
+However, when Dyllie is short of money, they kill Lee.

-As they are associated with Dewey, Art (Nick Searcy) sends Raylan to Florida to investigate Lee's disappearance.
+As he is associated with Dewey, Art (Nick Searcy) sends Raylan to Florida to investigate Lee's disappearance.
 Before going to Florida, Raylan visits Dewey, who now owns Audrey's.
 Dewey denies being involved in Lee's disappearance and warns Raylan to stay away from the Crowes in Florida.

-At Florida, Raylan meets with Dan Grant (Matt Craven) and his partner, Deputy Greg Sutter (David Koechner).
+In Florida, Raylan meets with Dan Grant (Matt Craven) and his partner, Deputy Greg Sutter (David Koechner).
 After investigating Elvis, they recognize Daryl Crowe Jr. (Michael Rapaport) as a person of interest.

-Somewhere, Dyllie and Elvis tell Daryl about the incident with Lee.
-Angry that they are now in trouble with the federal authorities, Daryl orders them to dispose the body.
+In an undisclosed location, Dyllie and Elvis tell Daryl about the incident with Lee.
+Angry that they are now in trouble with the federal authorities, Daryl orders them to dispose of the body.

 Boyd and Duffy go to Detroit and meet with Sammy Tonin (Max Perlich) about problems with their drugs and money.
-However, Sammy's henchman, Picker (John Kapelos), suddenly kills Sammy and threatens Boyd and Duffy to hand over their money.
-But they overcome their captors and Picker reveals that Sammy owed money to the Canadian criminal bosses and the Canadians agreed to spare Picker if he killed Sammy and gave them the money.
-Boyd and Duffy confront the Canadians, who offer another shipment for the damages.
+However, Sammy's henchman, Picker (John Kapelos), suddenly kills Sammy and orders Boyd and Duffy to hand over their money.

+Picker reveals that Sammy owed money to Canadian criminal bosses who agreed to spare Picker if he agrees to kill Sammy and give them money.
+Boyd and Duffy confront the Canadians, who offer to ship them more drugs as compensation.